-5. Receive and review copies of an annual, independent financial audit of the proceeds from the sale of the bonds until all of those proceeds have been expended for the school facilities projects (listed in the bond measure)
+5. Receive and review copies of an annual, independent financial audit of the proceeds from the sale of the bonds until all those proceeds have been expended for the school facilities projects (listed in the bond measure)

-What are the major rules and requirements for a Bond Oversight Committee?
+5. What are the major rules and requirements for a Bond Oversight Committee?

-The major requirements are as follow:
+The primary requirements are as follows:

 1. Prepare and publish an Annual Report

 2. Hold meetings at least once a year.